-Buran Theatre Returns to NYC with MAGIC BULLETS at Incubator Arts Project, Now thru 5/11
+Buran Theatre to Return to NYC with MAGIC BULLETS at Incubator Arts Project, 5/2-11

 Following their 2013 national tour, Buran Theatre returns to the New York City stage with MAGIC BULLETS, a new hybrid theatre work that entertains a "trip" through health and wellness in modern America.

 Utilizing Buran's trademark rambunctious performance aesthetic, MAGIC BULLETS will pick up where Nightmares (2013) left us: wrestling with our understanding of the sublime, from the universal to the microscopic.
 Completing the triptych that began in 2010, the work will address our crave for a quick fix- whether it's anti-depressants, chemotherapy or romantic love.
 How do we know we are unwell?
 How can real healing occur?
 And can we ever return to health?
 Or is always a trip to some other destination?

 Through a series of seemingly unconnected scenes, events, songs and dance, MAGIC BULLETSwill build a cacophony of disparate parts into a cohesive performance with live video and music.
 With a cast of 10 performers, the production will be an overwhelming sensory experience completing Buran's rhythmic, immersive performance style developed in The House of Fitzcarraldo (2010-2012) and Nightmares: A Demonstration of the Sublime (2013).